MAYANK10UCH010/Practice/README.md

 ## Git Clone into the directory
 ## Paste the Files of .ipynb and .pkl into the directory

+## create environment and activate it in cmd only
+## NOTE: don't use Powershell or Python environment by default
-conda create -p MLvenv Python==3.7 -y pip install -r requirements.txt git config --global  user.name "MAYANK10CUH010" git config --global  user.email "shukla.mayank007@gmail.com"
+conda create -p MLvenv Python==3.7 -y conda activate MLvenv/ pip install -r requirements.txt git config --global  user.name "MAYANK10CUH010" git config --global  user.email "shukla.mayank007@gmail.com"